 Foxes and Dogs

-There’s a nice sequence of words which is famous for containing every letter in the english language in one short sentence.
+There’s a cute sentence that is famous for containing every letter in the English language in one short sentence.
 Have you seen it?

 The quick brown fox jumps over the lazy dog.